Derby Day

 The first-ever jockey to win the Kentucky Derby was Oliver Lewis when he rode Aristides to victory in 1875.
 Lewis was one of eleven African American jockeys to win the Kentucky Derby between 1875 and 1902 before Jim Crow-era laws unfortunately pushed them from the sport.
 Jockey Isaac Murphy secured a spot in the history books with three wins during the late 1800’s, being the first to cross the finish line in 1884, 1890, and 1891.

 Jockeys James “Soup” Perkins and Alonzo “Lonnie” Clayton were both only 15 at the time of their victories, making them the youngest ever jockeys to win the prestigious race, a record they still hold over 100 years later.
+Visit the Kentucky Derby Museum exhibit on Black Heritage in Racing to learn about black jockeys and horsemen, and how they have shaped the past, present and future of Thoroughbred racing.

 FIND OUT MORE